Compiler17 min read

 Variant specialization

-CLI -variant name=value, reflection, compile-time pruning of variants.* branches and stage selection.
+CLI -variant name=value, reflection, compile-time pruning of variants.* if/ternary/switch selectors and stage selection.

 Ties configuration, code elimination, reflection, and pass input optionality together.